Jeydori/4-bit-Binary-Codes-to-7-Segment-Display-with-Arduino-/README.md

 7. End of the coding, test the system if it is working properly, Here is the full sketch of the system: https://github.com/Jeydori/4-bit-Binary-Codes-to-7-Segment-Display-with-Arduino-/blob/main/4_bit_binary_codes_to_7_segment_display_with_arduino.ino

 After simulating the and checked that the system is working properly, you can now proceed on building it in actual.
+Upload the code in the arduino then build what we have simulated.
+Then you are done with this project.
 Note that if there is power outage, you can add an external voltage source and series the GND to the arduino:).